 When I moved from primary to secondary teaching, the biggest challenge I face was dealing with behaviour.
 Whilst class management is by no means a walk in the park in junior school, nothing can quite compare to the ordeal of teaching a year 9 class, foaming at the mouths at the idea of some boundary-pushing.

-So, in one of my more creative and resilient moments – it must have been the start of the term when I wasn’t quite so defeated – I came up with a plan for a one-off lesson.
+So, after a series of really difficult lessons with a notorious year 8 form, I came up with an idea for a one-off lesson.
 I planned to watch an episode of ‘Educating Yorkshire’ with my class.
 In this series, the cameras follow the lives of students, teachers and school leaders at ‘Thornhill Community Academy’ in Dewsbury, Yorkshire.

 Throughout the program, we followed the stories of two year 11 pupils, on the cusp of their final exams, considering their future post-high school.
 I paused at relevant moments – skipping a few profanities! – as pupils discussed and completed grids in pairs, comparing the two central characters.

 Musharaf (Mushy), who suffered dearly with a stutter from being the age of 5, was desperate to conquer the speaking element of his English exam and gain his C in English.
 We watched him battle with this, supported by an incredible English teacher, teaching assistant, learning mentor, head of year and Head teacher, all of whom showed genuine care for this boy and his journey to find a voice.
 Alongside this, we followed Hannah, a year 11 girl who referred to school as a ‘prison.’
 We watched her turn up late to lessons and then run away from them.
 When she did attend class, she gave minimum effort and used the time to socialise instead.
 She admitted herself that she had come into year 7 with big ambitions, but had ‘fallen in with the wrong crowd’ and just stopped caring.